Blog Details

 Typically, meniscus tears occur in the medial part of the knee and are more common in women than in men.
 Despite the fact that it is not a severe injury, it can cause further complications if left untreated.

-4- Multiple sclerosis
+4- Multiple Sclerosis

 Several people with multiple sclerosis (MS) report knee buckling as a symptom.
 As a result of MS, your immune system attacks the protective covering that covers your nerves.
 There has not been much research on the relationship between knee buckling and multiple sclerosis.
 However, weakness and numbness in your legs are common MS symptoms that can cause your knee to buckle.